sankar-mohan/EA71C53A/H3/wireless_apps_pic32cxbz2_wbz45/readme.md

 ﻿---
-title: Harmony 3 Wireless Package
+title: Mplab Code Configurator Wireless Package
 nav_order: 1
 ---

 [![MCHP](https://www.microchip.com/ResourcePackages/Microchip/assets/dist/images/logo.png)](https://www.microchip.com)
-# MPLAB® Harmony 3 Wireless
+# MPLAB® Harmony Wireless

-MPLAB® Harmony 3 is an extension of the MPLAB® ecosystem for creating embedded firmware solutions for Microchip 32-bit SAM and PIC® microcontroller and microprocessor devices.
+MPLAB® Harmony  is an extension of the MPLAB® ecosystem for creating embedded firmware solutions for Microchip 32-bit SAM and PIC® microcontroller and microprocessor devices.
 Refer to the following links for more information.